Tube (Underground, Subway, Metro)., London

 Firstly, and I can’t stress this too much, get a map (downloadable from the website below, though it’s better to have one of the small folded ones you can pick up for free at every station).
 This is a complex transport system with many lines, and most of those branch a lot.
 Even locals refer to the map whenever they travel somewhere off their regular routes.
 Plan ahead, and check where you’ll need to change lines, and in what direction you’ll need to travel each time.
 Each line has a distinct colour and name, and all the passageways in the stations are well signposted, so armed with this information you should be OK.

 Secondly, if you’re in London for any length of time at all, consider getting a so-called Oyster card.
-These can be bought for a fixed period of time, such as a month, or can be used to carry a certain amount of value, topped up in advance (with a minimum of £3 the first time you buy).
+These can be bought for a fixed period of time, such as a month, or can be used to carry a certain amount of value, topped up in advance.
 Your fare is deducted each time you touch in and out of the tube system at the barrier gates, or when you board a bus.
-Travelling with an Oyster is always cheaper than buying a ticket each time: for example at present a single fare in zone one (the central zone) is £1.50 with Oyster and £4.00 without.
-Plus it saves you the hassle of queuing or finding change for the ticket machines.
+Travelling with an Oyster is always cheaper than buying a ticket each time, plus it saves you the hassle of queuing or finding change for the ticket machines.
+You can also upload a travel card on to an Oyster.
+But the system can be confusing so I've written a separate tip about its complexities to help you decide which fare option is best for you.

 Thirdly, remember that as in any big city, crime can be a problem.
 On the tube this is mostly likely to take the form of pick-pocketing or bag-snatching, so do keep a careful eye on your belongings.
-Having said that, I’ve used the tube regularly all my life, and daily for the last nine years, and so far have never been robbed – and yes, I realise I’m tempting fate saying that ;) but I wanted to reassure you all.
+Having said that, I’ve used the tube regularly all my life and so far have never been robbed – and yes, I realise I’m tempting fate saying that, but I do want to reassure you all.
 So get out there and enjoy the city!

 IIn London, the underground system is called the Tube.
 There are over 250 stations, and the trains run ever day from 5:30 am until just after midnight.
 On my warning tip, I talk about the inconvenience of little or no service after midnight.